It’s a win!

 The company has also been accused of providing similar weapons and technology to oppress other groups such as the people of Kashmir.
 Tensions have been rising in the area after Pakistani and Indian authorities have been trying to claim the northwestern region, leaving thousands of innocent Kashmiri civilians, including children, caught in the crossfire.
 But did that stop Elbit from continuing to provide weapons to them?
 Of course not.

-Another unacceptable aspect of the entire thing is that the UK seems to be complicit in the company’s behaviour.
+And unsurprisingly, the UK seems to be complicit in the company’s behaviour.
 Just last year, the Ministry of Defence awarded Elbit Systems UK a disgusting £102M (approx $140M) contract to supply its Dismounted Joint Fires Integrator “sensor to shooter” system for those out on the frontlines.

 But am I surprised?
 Not really, because it sounds about right for the UK government.
 Forget all the growing internal issues within the country, ie. poverty, homelessness, poor housing, the NHS, COVID-19 relief options, instead, let’s just spend 102 million pounds on a killer system used to murder civilians in other countries.
 Great.